codecommandos25/seo_project/readme.md

 ## Technologies

-The project is built using the following technologies:
+The projects are built using the following technologies:
 - Technology 1: [Description of technology 1]
 - Technology 2: [Description of technology 2]
 - Technology 3: [Description of technology 3]

 ## Installation

-To install and set up the project, follow these steps:
+To install and set up the projects, follow these steps:

 1. Clone the repository:
    ```bash